17. Security and Governance¶

 - Protect against prompt injection

-Security isn't optional—it's a mandatory requirement for production agents.
+Security isn't optional.
+It's a requirement for production agents.
 Without it, an agent can cause irreparable damage.

 Real-World Case Study¶